My name is Rose, and I live in Charlottesville, Virginia.

 2. Change Habits

 I learned that if I want to change a habit, I have to train myself.
 If I forget a cloth grocery bag, I make myself buy another.
-If I forget a travel mug or water bottle, I buy another.
+If I forget a travel mug or water bottle, I do without or buy another.
+If I forget a container and I’m eating out, I have to eat all of the food or find a creative way to get my leftovers home.
+Through repeated training, I almost never forget these items anymore.

 3. Attentive shopping